WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

    'solver': 'repulsion',
    'timestep': 0.34}}

-| The methods of a Network instance aim to construct an internal structure compatible with VisJS, demonstrated by the consistent pattern of JSON outputs seen above.
+| The methods of a ``Network`` instance construct an internal structure compatible with VisJS, demonstrated by the consistent pattern of JSON outputs seen above.

 NetworkX Support
 ----------------
 Although Pyvis supports its own methods for constructing a network data structure, you might feel more comfortable using the more established and dedicated NetworkX package.
-Pyvis takes this into account by offering a way to define your data as a NetworkX graph instance to then supply to a call to Pyvis.
+Pyvis allows you to define a NetworkX graph instance to then supply it to Pyvis.

 .. code-block:: python